 Ameya (“Arun”) Paradkar concentrates his practice in intellectual property matters, with a particular focus on patent litigation and counseling in software and biotechnology.
-He has experience in authentication, streaming, database, and machine learning (“AI”) technologies, as well as in pharmaceuticals.
+He has experience in authentication, encoding, rendering, database, and artificial intelligence (“AI”) technologies, as well as in pharmaceuticals.

 As an experienced litigator, Arun has:

-- argued a motion on the subject matter eligibility of a software database patent
+- Argued in court on the subject matter eligibility of software claims

 - Taken and defended technical depositions